-Coronavirus Declared a 'Force Majeure' by Some Travel CompaniesDisclosure: This post contains affiliate links & I may earn commission if you make a purchase.
+Coronavirus Declared a 'Force Majeure' by Some Travel CompaniesDisclosure: This site contains affiliate links & commission may be earned from purchases.
 As an Amazon Associate I earn from qualifying purchases.

 Booking.com, AirBnB, and TUI have recently announced that they will be treating the coronavirus outbreak as a Force Majeure incident, meaning thousands of holidaymakers who had purchased non-refundable holidays can get their money back.

 This is a very welcomed announcement, as millions of travellers in the UK were set to lose the entire cost of their booking - through no fault of their own, as travel throughout certain areas is heavily impacted or forbidden at this time due to the COVID-19 outbreak.

 It has been a terrible year for holiday disruption, with Thomas Cook collapsing, followed shortly by Flybe and now a global pandemic.
 At present, only a few tour operators have declared the Force Majure / Forced Circumstances - But we are certainly hoping that other travel providers follow suit.

 Force majeure (also known as 'forced circumstances' ) is an unexpected external circumstance that prevents a party from meeting its contracted obligations.